safetyfirstpdx/safetyfirstpdx.github.io/resources/code_of_conduct.md

 ### 2. Who are you working to include?

 This is often given as a list of protected groups or categories: gender, race, religion, disability, and so on.
-Including this is a heads-up to people who have been excluded elsewhere, and your awareness of the details is one of the ways you demonstrate accountability.
-Skip flexible attributes like political beliefs or professionalism.
-Those are better handled as appropriate and inappropriate behaviors.
+In addition to groups that are covered under your local anti-discrimination laws, it may be helpful to consider characteristics like level of education or experience, nationality, immigration status, and socio-economic status.
+Including these elements is a welcoming signal to people who have been excluded elsewhere, and your awareness of the details is one of the ways you demonstrate accountability.
+See below for what's best to leave out or handle a different way.

 ### 3. A list of specific behaviors considered inappropriate